-A collection of Java-based big data frameworks have arisen since Apache Hadoop [26] - the open source MapReduce [5] implementation - including Spark, Storm, and Apache Tez.
-The High Performance Computing (HPC) enhanced Apache Big Data Stack (ABDS) [9] identifies over 300 frameworks and libraries across 21 different layers that are currently used in big data analytics.
+A collection of Java-based big data frameworks have arisen since Apache Hadoop [24] - the open source MapReduce [5] implementation - including Spark, Storm, and Apache Tez.
+The High Performance Computing (HPC) enhanced Apache Big Data Stack (ABDS) [9] identifies over 300 frameworks and libraries across 21 different layers that are currently used

+SpringSim-HPC 2016 April 3-6, Pasadena, CA, USA ©2016 Society for Modeling & Simulation International (SCS) in big data analytics.
 Notably, most of these software pieces are written in Java due to its interoperability, productivity, and ecosystem of supporting tools and libraries.
 While these big data frameworks have proven successful, a comprehensive study of performance characteristics is lacking in the literature.
-This paper investigates the performance challenges with Java big data applications and contributes five optimizations to produce high performance data analytics code.
-Namely, these are shared memory intra-node communication, cache and memory optimizations, reliance on processes over Java threads, zero Garbage Collection (GC) and minimal memory, and off-heap data structures.
-While some of these optimizations are studied in the High Performance Computing (HPC) domain, no published work appear to discuss these with regard to Java based big data applications.
+This paper investigates the performance challenges with Java big data applications through the implementation of Scalable, Parallel, and Interoperable Data Analytics Library (SPIDAL) Java - a highly optimized suite of parallel machine learning algorithms written in Java.
+It identifies five performance challenges that are not discussed well in the big data literature.
+Namely, these are the cost of intra-node messaging, inefficient cache utilization, performance costs with threads, overhead of garbage collection, and the cost of heap allocated objects.
+It presents optimizations in SPIDAL Java to overcome these and demonstrates significant performance gains on large multicore clusters.
+The novelty of this research is the comprehensive performance study of Java based big data analytics and the implementation SPIDAL Java application suite.
+While some of these challenges are studied in the High Performance Computing (HPC) domain, no published work appear to discuss these with regard to Java based big data applications.

 Big data applications are diverse and this paper uses the Global Machine Learning (GML) class [7] as a yardstick due to its significant computation and communication.
 GML applications resemble Bulk Synchronous Parallel (BSP) model except the communication is global and does not overlap with computations.
 Also, they generally run multiple iterations of such compute and communicate phases until a stopping criterion is met.
-Parallel k-means, for example, is a GML application, which computes k centers for a given N points in parallel using P number of processes.
-First, it divides the Npoints into P chunks and assign them to separate processes.
-Also, each process starts with the same k random centers.
-The P processes then assign their local points to the nearest center and collectively communicate the sum of points, i.e. sum of vector components, for each center.
-The average of global sums determines the new k cluster centers.
-If the difference between new and old centers is larger than a given threshold, the program continues to the next iteration replacing old centers with the new ones.

-Scalable, Parallel, and Interoperable Data Analytics Library (SPIDAL) Java is a suite of high performance GML applications with above optimizations.
+SPIDAL Java is a suite of high performance GML applications with optimizations to overcome the above challenges.
 While these optimizations are not limited to HPC environments, SPIDAL Java is intended to run on large-scale modern day HPC clusters due to demanding computation and communication nature.
-The performance results of running on a latest production grade Intel Haswell HPC cluster - Juliet - demonstrate significant performance improvement over traditional implementations on the same advanced hardware.
+The performance results of running on a latest production grade Intel Haswell HPC cluster - Juliet demonstrate significant performance improvement over traditional implementations on the same advanced hardware.

 The rest of the paper is organized as follows.
-Section 2 introduces SPIDAL Java while Section 3 elaborates its high performance optimizations.
-Section 4 presents experimental results from running the weighted Deterministic Annealing (DA) Multidimensional Scaling (MDS) algorithm [24] - in SPIDAL against real life health data.
+Section 2 reviews related work and Section 3 introduces SPIDAL Java.
+Section 4 elaborates the high performance challenges and optimizations in SPIDAL Java.
+Section 5 presents experimental results from running the weighted Deterministic Annealing (DA) Multidimensional Scaling (MDS) algorithm [22] - in SPIDAL Java against real life health data.
 It includes speedup and scaling results for a variety of data sizes and compute cores (up to 3072 cores).
-Section 5 discusses open questions and possible improvements.
-Section 6 reviews related work, and finally, Section 7 presents the conclusions of this work.
+Section 6 discusses open questions and possible improvements.Finally, Section 7 presents the conclusions of this work.